Table of Contents

-Complaining is honest communication with your partner regarding a certain aspect of their behavior.
+Complaining is honest communication regarding a certain aspect of their behavior.
 The aim of this form of communication is to express a desire to improve your relationship and thereby improve the functioning of the family.

 The complaint is not constant, should be expressed in a calm tone, and should be specific, relating to one or two areas where change is needed.
-This form of communication is seeking a positive outcome.
+This form of communication seeks a positive outcome.

-Critical communication on the other hand is when one spouse is constantly criticizing the other spouse.
-The criticism is often communicated in a demeaning, aggravated tone, it occurs often and relates to all aspects of the relationship.
+Critical communication, on the other hand, is when your partner is constantly criticizing you.
+The constant criticism is often communicated in a demeaning, aggravated tone; it occurs often and relates to all aspects of the relationship.

-This is a negative form of communication and has a negative impact on the marriage.
+This is a negative form of communication and has a negative impact on the marriage and you.

-If you are in a marriage and your husband is a critical person you will need to find ways to deal with your husband’s behavior and critical comments.
+If you are in a marriage and your husband is a critical person, you will need to find ways to deal with your husband’s behavior and negative comments.

 The answer to this is probably subjective.
 My personal point of view is that an overly critical partner means that the relationship is abusive.

-The reason is, that living with a husband that is super critical, will over time result in an emotional response within you that affects your mental health conditions, results in you having low self-esteem and you losing the close connection that you may have had with your husband.
+The reason is that living with a husband who is super critical will over time result in an emotional response within you that affects your mental health, resulting in you having low self-esteem and losing the close connection that you may have had with your husband.

 If your husband is constantly being critical, has anger management issues, and has a negative emotional reaction to everything that you do, this is not a good foundation for a happy marriage.

-For a number of reasons, you probably can’t just pack your bags and leave even though living under these conditions means that your home doesn’t feel like a safe space for a healthy relationship.
+For a number of reasons, you probably can’t just pack your bags and leave, even though living under these conditions means that your home doesn’t feel like a safe space for you, and achieving a healthy relationship feels almost impossible.

-So the real question is how can you manage to deal with your husband’s critical behavior so that you can achieve some sort of peace in your relationship and home?
+So the real question is how can you manage to deal with your critical husband so that you can achieve some sort of peace in your relationship and home?